osherjacobs/LabWork_Findings/vector_curpipe_nxc.md

 This recommendation addresses the first-seen execution window documented here.
 It does not materially change post-compromise risk once tooling is reputation-established, allow-listed, or the hash has been seen and cleared by the cloud — as the repeated-run results in this paper demonstrate.

-This addresses the execution window observed here.
-It does not substitute for broader controls — application allow-listing (WDAC, AppLocker), tiered admin models, Defender for Endpoint behavioral detections, and credential guard all apply at different layers and were outside the scope of this test.

 ---

 ## Scope and Validity Constraints